Yash-oza-24/Yash-oza-24/README.md

 # Hi there 👋, I'm Yash Prajapati

-💻 Computer Engineering student | Passionate about Web Development, IoT, and Open Source
+💻 Computer Engineering student | Passionate about Web Development.
-🚀 Currently exploring **MERN stack**, **IoT with Arduino & Raspberry Pi**, and **DevOps basics**
+🚀 Currently exploring **MERN stack**.
-🎯 Always eager to learn, build, and contribute to meaningful projects
+🎯 Always eager to learn, build, and contribute to meaningful projects.
 📫 How to reach me: [LinkedIn](#) | [Email](#)

 ## 🛠️ Skills